 This course is taught in lectures, film screenings and seminars.
 The lecture introduces key themes and debates in audiovisual analysis, while screenings serve to illustrate and problematize these discussions.
 The seminars offer an opportunity to practice close textual analysis in a small group setting.
 Students are assumed to actively contribute to the discussion in the seminars.
 Attendance in the seminars is highly recommended, but will not be a compulsory activity in the fall semester of 2020.

 In order to qualify for the exam, students must:

 - Submit one discussion board post of 150-200 words in response to one of the assigned readings.

-Please read about compulsory activities at the Faculty of Humanities and make sure you know the rules and guidelines
+Please read about compulsory activities at UiO and make sure you know the rules and guidelines

 Access to teaching

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-The midterm quiz must be passed to qualify for the exam.
+The reading response must be passed to qualify for the exam.
 It will be graded approved / not approved, and will not be a part of the grade for the course.